 Tuition per credit hour: $576; flat semester cost is $6,994.

 Penn State University World Campus has 37 bachelor’s degree programs in a wide range of disciplines, from International Politics to Turfgrass Science.
 Many traditionally popular majors such as Business, Economics, Criminal Justice, Nursing, History, and Psychology can all be completed from any corner of the globe.
-Their accounting program is AACSB-accredited, one of the only online programs in existence to earn this distinction.
+Lastly, their accounting program is AACSB-accredited, one of the only online programs in existence to earn this distinction.

 4) University of Maryland